Economic & Business Development

 Welcome to Beverly!

 The City of Beverly is a spectacular location to live, work, play, learn and grow your business.
 Explore our economic development web page to learn more about Beverly's vibrant economy, many amenities, natural beauty and welcoming neighborhoods.
-Please get in touch with Denise Deschamps via email or by phone at 978-605-2356 if you have questions about Beverly, the permitting process, retail/commercial space for sale (PDF) or lease (PDF), as identified by CoStar, and more.
-If you want to see where these properties are located in Beverly and discover other facts use our robust GIS system.
-To artists and all creatives remember that Beverly has an incredibly active ARTS AND CULTURAL DISTRICT right downtown-a perfect place for you to locate!
+Please get in touch with the Planning and Development Department at 978-605-2344 if you have questions about Beverly, the permitting process, retail/commercial space for sale or lease, and more.
+To artists and all creatives, remember that Beverly has an incredibly active ARTS AND CULTURAL DISTRICT right downtown-a perfect place for you to locate!